Selena Gomez and Best Friend Taylor Swift Reunite on Stage During reputation Tour

 During Saturday night's sold-out show at the Rose Bowl in Pasadena, Taylor brought out her longtime bestie for a performance of "Hands to Myself."

 "I want to say thank you to my best friend of about 12 years, almost 13.
-And the reason why she has been one of my best friends is because this person has never, ever judged a single decision I've made," Selena shared with the audience after the performance.
+And the reason why she has been one of my best friends is because this person has never, ever judged a single decision I've made," Selena shared with the audience while wearing a jumpsuit from Osman.
 "She's always met me where I've been.
 She's encouraged me when I've had nothing to be encouraged about.
 And I don't know if I would be as strong as I am if I didn't have you and your family because you changed my life."

 She added, "But honestly thank you from the bottom of my heart for supporting someone that I know that is the most beautiful, strong, independent woman I've ever met.
 So thank you for supporting my best friend."